Judash399/Traditional-Save/docs/API-Reference/Objects/Loader.md

 Loader:LoadInto(Key)
 ```
 <h4>Description:</h4>
-Makes the given loader load into a specified file.
-Throws an error if already loaded into a file or if the loader is locked.
+Makes the given *Loader* load into a specified file.
+Throws an error if already loaded into a file or if the *Loader* is locked.

 <h4>Parameters:</h4>
 * *Loader* - The loader you want to load into the given file.